 Many people with dry skin have trouble distinguishing between a patch of dry skin and an eczema flare.
 While it typically occurs in people with dry skin, it’s a distinct condition that requires specific treatment.
-By understanding the difference between dry skin and eczema, you can more effectively receive the care that you need to regain hydrated, healthy skin.
+By understanding the difference, you can more effectively receive the care that you need to regain hydrated, healthy skin.

 Eczema is a skin condition that leads to rough, red, and scaly patches of skin.
-In severe cases of eczema, the skin may bleed and crust over.
+In severe cases, the skin may bleed and crust over.
 This condition occurs when the skin can’t retain enough water to self-moisturize, which disrupts the skin’s protective barrier.
 Harmful bacteria can quickly reach the skin when this barrier is compromised.

 Eczema vs. Dry Skin